tilmanjusten/piedmont/README.md

 <!-- endextract -->
 ```

 In both cases the partial code is the same.
-The markup that is used to render the component in the interface
+The markup that is used to render the component in the component
 inventory differs.

 **Teaser**